Momotaro-Yvv/Woven_Monopoly/README.md

-## Woven coding test

-Your task is to write an application to play the game of Woven Monopoly.

-In Woven Monopoly, when the dice rolls are set ahead of time, the game is deterministic.
+# Command Line Woven Monopoly Game

 ### Game rules
-* There are four players who take turns in the following order:
+* In Woven Monopoly, when the dice rolls are set ahead of time, the game is deterministic.There are four players who take turns in the following order:
   * Peter
   * Billy
   * Charlotte